 The Program Mission

-Accredited by the Council on Social Work Education, Shepherd University offers a four-year liberal arts-based curriculum leading to a bachelor in social work degree.
-The curriculum has been designed to provide for a broad educational base in the humanities, the biological sciences, the social and behavioral sciences, creative arts, and communication, together with a sequence of core social work courses.
+Accredited by the Council on Social Work Education, Shepherd University offers a four-year liberal arts curriculum leading to a bachelor in social work degree.
+The curriculum has been designed to provide for a broad educational base in the humanities, the biological sciences, the social and behavioral sciences, creative arts, and communication, together with a sequenced program of social work courses.
 The primary purpose of the social work program is to prepare generalist beginning-level social work professionals.
 The course content also is appropriate to the preparation of students for admission to graduate schools of social work offering advanced professional education.